 - 1. The anchors of vessels shall bear identification marks in indelible characters.
-These shall include at least the European Identification Number (ENI), if applicable.
 If an anchor is used on another vessel belonging to the same owner, the original marking may be kept. - 2.
 The obligation contained in paragraph 1 shall not apply to the anchors of seagoing vessels or of small craft.